mloeks/rtg/README.md

     * registration, "forgot password" functionality
     * adding/editing bets, particularly close to betting deadlines

-# Wunschliste - Fachliche Features

-* Zusammenfassung User oben auf Startseite (Avatar, Platz, Punkte etc.)
-* Facebook/Instagram/Twitter Integration
-    * Newsfeed soll alle Neuigkeiten aus allen Kanälen anzeigen
-* Siehe TODOs in diesem und dem Frontend Repo

 ## Feature wishlist

 Some features that would be nice to have if I find the time someday...

+### New features visible to the user

+* Summary for the user at the top of the home page (Avatar, current rank and points)
+* Facebook/Instagram/Twitter Integration
+    * Newsfeed could display updates from all social channels?
+* See also numerous TODOs in the code of this and the [frontend repository](https://bitbucket.org/matze09/rtg-ui/src/master/)

 ### Performance